-The development of the vehicle was started in 1942.
+Development started in 1942.
 In April 1943 the General Motors company produced the first prototypes.
-One of a few American tank destroyers manufactured on its original chassis, not on a chassis of a tank.
-The tank destroyer became the most high-speed armored vehicle of this type of World War II.
+One of a few American tank destroyers manufactured on its original chassis, not on a tank chassis.
+The tank destroyer became the fastest armored vehicle, of this type, of World War II.
 A total of 2,507 vehicles were produced from July 1943 through October 1944.

 The vehicle was conceived as a breakthrough tank.
 The design project evolved from the AT-7 project, and both projects were submitted at the same time.
 No prototypes were built because the A39 Tortoise was preferred.